 Origin: Native to north America.

 Appearance: Japanese Larch has a wide-spreading crown and scaling bark that reveals pale, gray inner bark.
-Trunk is smooth when young, turns rough as it gets older.
+The trunk is smooth when young, and turns rough as it gets older.

 Flowering: It produces green cones that turn brown as they mature.
 Cones are erect with 30-50 seeds inside.